-- 6.5.1 Waste Planning Authorities should ensure that, as far as is practicable, sufficient waste disposal facilities and facilities for the recovery of LACW exist within their Waste Local Plan area.
+- 6.5.1 Waste Planning Authorities should ensure that, as far as is practicable, sufficient waste disposal facilities and facilities for the recovery of LACW exist within their Waste Local Plan area (The Regulations Schedule 1, (4)).
 The county council's 'Vision for Waste Management in 2026' and Waste Core Strategy Strategic Objective 2 (SO2) both state that waste recycling, handling and reduction facilities should be located as close as practicable to the origin of waste.
-Waste Core Strategy Strategic Objective 7 (SO7) goes on to say that the county council will work with all neighbouring waste authorities to manage the equivalent of the county's own waste arisings. - 6.5.2 The current list of safeguarded waste sites in Appendix 2, provide a network of waste management facilities in the county, including the 17 Household Waste Recycling Centres that are spatially distributed to serve the residents of Hertfordshire.
+Waste Core Strategy Strategic Objective 7 (SO7) goes on to say that the county council will work with all neighbouring waste authorities to manage the equivalent of the county's own waste arisings. - 6.5.2 The current list of safeguarded waste sites in Appendix 2, provide a network of waste management facilities in the county, including the 17 Recycling Centres (formerly Household Waste Recycling Centres) that are spatially distributed to serve the residents of Hertfordshire.
 The Allocated Sites identified in the Waste Site Allocations document and the 60 Employment Land Areas of Search (ELAS), are considered to provide a sufficient number of locations that provide opportunities to fulfil the capacity shortfalls identified for LACW and C&I waste as set out in Waste Core Strategy Tables 5, 6, 8 and 9. - 6.5.3 The adopted Waste Site Allocations document has a number of Allocated Sites and ELAS located within, or near to Areas of Search A, B, C, D and E. These Areas of Search are identified for as suitable locations for facilities to treat or transfer LACW.
 This provides a broad spatial distribution of potential sites and employment land that would be suitable for waste management facilities.

-6.6 Compliance with Article 28: Waste Management Plans
+6.6 Compliance with the Requirement for Waste Management Plans

-- 6.6.1 This part of the Directive requires Waste Planning Authorities to consider the following key points in the development of waste local plans: - Details of existing major disposal and recovery installations - An assessment of the need for the closure of existing waste management facilities and the need for additional waste installation infrastructure - Sufficient information on the location criteria for site identification and on the capacity of future disposal or major recovery installations

-6.6.2 Paragraphs 6.6.3 to 6.6.12 outline information which helps to monitor the above key considerations.
+- 6.6.1 Schedule 1, part 2 of The Regulations requires Waste Planning Authorities to consider the following key points in the development of waste local plans: - Details of existing major disposal and recovery installations - An assessment of the need for the closure of existing waste management facilities and the need for additional waste installation infrastructure - Sufficient information on the location criteria for site identification and on the capacity of future disposal or major recovery installations - 6.6.2 Paragraphs 6.7.1 to 6.8.7 outline information which helps to monitor the above key considerations.
 This information (and information in this section of previous AMR's) will be considered in the development of the new Waste Local Plan, which is currently being prepared.

-Details of existing major disposal and recovery installations ii) Cupid Green Depot, Hemel Hempstead
+6.7 Details of existing major disposal and recovery installations ii) Cupid Green Depot, Hemel Hempstead

-- 6.6.3 The adopted Waste Core Strategy & Development Management Policies document identifies five Existing Strategic Sites, which provide waste management beyond the local areas in which they are located.
+- 6.7.1 The adopted Waste Core Strategy & Development Management Policies document identifies five Existing Strategic Sites, which provide waste management beyond the local areas in which they are located.
 These are: - i) Cumberlow Green Farm near Buntingford iii) Redwell Wood Farm/Ridge